Hjh233/starter-hugo-research-group/content/contact/contact.md

   columns: '1'
 ---

 Huang LAB welcomes all students who have interests in organic chemistry and have ambitions.
-Please fill in the basic information below and make contact with us.
+You can make contact with us via email address given below.
 Looking forward to your coming soon!